apache/cordova-ios/guides/Cordova Plugin Upgrade Guide.md

 1. **Install** Cordova 1.6.x
 2. Follow the **"Upgrading older Cordova plugins to 1.5.0"** section, if necessary
 3. See the **1.6.0 Plugin Notes** section for new functionality available to plugins
-4. The global **"Cordova"** (upper-case C) was renamed to **"cordova"** (lower-case c) to match the cordova-js Android implementation in 1.5.0 that is now common to Android, Blackberry and iOS.
+4. The global **"Cordova"** (upper-case C) was renamed to **"cordova"** (lower-case c) to match the cordova-js Android implementation in 1.5.0 that is now common to Android, BlackBerry and iOS.
 Please rename your calls to reflect the new lower-case **c**, or you can add a shim (which will support older versions) like so:

     a.
 Wrap your plugin JavaScript in a temporary scope (self-executing function) - see ["Temporary Scope"](http://ejohn.org/apps/learn/#57) or [this](https://github.com/phonegap/phonegap-plugins/wiki/Wrapping-your-Plugin's-JavaScript)